Visibility overview

 workspacewhen you want teammates to read it. - Use

-publiconly when the link should be readable outside your workspace.
+publiconly when the link should be readable outside your workspace by anyone who receives it.